 Overdose

-Treatment: Mild hypoglycemia can be treated by the patient himself by taking sugar or carbohydrate-rich foods.
-Therefore, it is recommended that diabetics carry sugar, sweets, cookies, or sweet fruit juice with them at all times.
+Treatment: the patient can eliminate mild hypoglycemia himself by ingesting sugar or carbohydrate-rich foods.
+Therefore, patients with diabetes are recommended to constantly carry sugar, sweets, cookies or sweet fruit juice with them.

 ---|---|